 - Analysis of the largest database of arts research ever assembled, to identify market and industry trends and act as a catalyst for the transformation and sustainability of the national arts and cultural community.

 - Enhanced teaching, communication of research results and experimentation with imagery through the facility’s visualization lab to optimize the human-computer interface.

-“The new Gerald J. Ford Research Center will help to transform the research and educational landscape of the University,” said President R. Gerald Turner.
+“The new Gerald J. Ford Research and Innovation Building will help to transform the research and educational landscape of the University,” said President R. Gerald Turner.
 “Students must be prepared for a world in which data analyses, modeling and visualization are critical decision-making tools, while faculty continue to push the boundaries of knowledge and innovation.
 The Fords’ new gift continues this tradition of strong support for faculty research.”